gitter-badger/xcodeci/readme.md

 How it's looks like
 ===================
-This the output on console
+This is the output on console

 ![console output](https://dl.dropboxusercontent.com/u/792862/Screenshot%202014-10-03%2011.45.47.png)